-If you want to be certain that the existing use of a building is lawful for planning purposes or that your proposal does not require planning permission you can apply for a 'Lawful Development Certificate' (LDC).
+If you want to be certain that the existing use of a building is lawful for planning purposes or that your proposal does not require planning permission you will need to apply for a 'Lawful Development Certificate' (LDC).

 Most alterations to business premises do need planning permission, but some alterations may be Permitted Development.
 You can find out more here.

 - Alterations to shop fronts